Hamzah-Luqman/signVLM/README.md

 ## Acknowledgements

-The data loader code is modified from [PySlowFast](https://github.com/facebookresearch/SlowFast) and [EfficeintVideoRecognition](https://github.com/OpenGVLab/efficient-video-recognition).
+We would like to knowledge [PySlowFast](https://github.com/facebookresearch/SlowFast) and [EfficeintVideoRecognition](https://github.com/OpenGVLab/efficient-video-recognition) for sharing their codes.
 Thanks for their awesome work!